ldtteam/MinecoloniesWiki/pages/src/source/buildings/concretemixer.md

   <div class="col">
     {% include contentblock/main-gui.html header="When accessing the Concrete Mixer's Hut block by right-clicking on it, you will see a GUI with different options.
 You start on the main tab:" image="../../assets/images/gui/concretemixergui.png" %}

     {% include contentblock/basic.html header="The second tab of the GUI is <strong>Crafting Recipes</strong>." content="Here you can see all the crafting recipes this hut knows.
 The arrows allow you to move them up or down in priority.
-You are also able to disable specific recipes.<p><strong> Teach Recipe:</strong> When clicking teach recipe, it opens a crafting grid which allows you to teach this hut recipes (not the worker).</p>" image="../../assets/images/gui/concretemixergui2.png" %}
+You are also able to disable specific recipes." image="../../assets/images/gui/concretemixergui2.png" %}

     {% include contentblock/basic.html header="The third tab of the GUI is <strong>Tasks</strong>." content="This tab shows you any requests the hut is working on, and where it is going." image="../../assets/images/gui/concretemixergui3.png" %}